ragatol/simple-lua-nvim-plugins/README.md

 A simple implementation of a command to insert an pair around a visual selection.

-Simply enter visual mode, do a selection and press `<C-I>` followed by:
+Simply enter visual mode, do a selection and press `<Leader>` followed by:

 - " to insert double quotes;
 - ' to insert single quotes;